Narmilan-A/Smart-Vegetation-Mapping-Workshop/Activity 1 - Orthomosaic_processing/forest-orthomosaic-artifacts-guide/issue3_vegetation_melting_artifacts.md

 Use when:
 - Canopy is irregular
 - Area is complex (flowers, mixed leaves, shadows)
 - You want smooth + natural shape

-This is best for forest.
+- This is best for forest.

 ##### ✔ IDW (use for very small holes)
 Good for tiny:
 - Gaps
 - Holes
 - Missing points

-Power 2 is usually fine.
+- Power 2 is usually fine.

 ##### ❌ Avoid for Canopy:
 - Constant
 - Best-fit plane

-These flatten canopy → make things worse.
+- These flatten canopy → make things worse.

 #### **Step 6 — Apply the DEM Patch**
 Click **OK**
 Polygon border will turn **dotted** (pending update)

 #### **Step 7 — Update DEM**
-You MUST commit the changes:

-Toolbar → **Update DEM**
+You MUST commit the changes: Toolbar → **Update DEM**
-(or Tools → DEM → Update DEM)

-Now the DEM is physically corrected.

 #### **Step 8 — Rebuild the Orthomosaic**
-To apply the geometric corrections:

-Right-click **Orthomosaic** →
+To apply the geometric corrections: Right-click **Orthomosaic** →  **Build Orthomosaic**
-**Build Orthomosaic**

-This step is required — DEM fixes do NOT show up automatically.

-##### 🔍 **Expected Result After DEM Fix**
-- Melted areas become stable
-- Branches and flowers align properly
-- No horizontal stretching
-- Texture becomes sharper and consistent

 ---